puppetlabs/puppetlabs-kubernetes/README.md

 * `BOOTSTRAP_CONTROLLER_IP`: the ip address of the controller puppet will use to create things like cluster role bindings, kube dns, and the Kubernetes dashboard.
 * `ETCD_INITIAL_CLUSTER`: the server addresses.
 When in production, include three, five, or seven nodes for etcd.
 * `ETCD_IP` and `KUBE_API_ADVERTISE_ADDRESS`: the IP each etcd/apiserver instance will use on each controller.
 We recommend passing the fact for the interface to be used by the cluster.
+* `SERVICE_API_IP`: the IP that the kubernetes service will be available on inside the cluster.
+Dependent on overlay network range.
 * `INSTALL_DASHBOARD`: a boolean to install the dashboard or not.

 The kubetool creates a `kubernetes.yaml` file.
 To view the file contents on